-- 7.3.1 Aerodrome warnings shall be issued by the aerodrome meteorological office designated by the MMS and shall give concise information of meteorological conditions which could adversely affect aircraft on the ground, including parked aircraft, and the aerodrome facilities and services. - 7.3.2 Aerodrome warnings should be cancelled when the conditions are no longer occurring and/or no longer expected to occur at the aerodrome.
+- 7.3.1 Aerodrome warnings shall be issued by the aerodrome meteorological office and shall give concise information of meteorological conditions which could adversely affect aircraft on the ground, including parked aircraft, and the aerodrome facilities and services. - 7.3.2 Aerodrome warnings should be cancelled when the conditions are no longer occurring and/or no longer expected to occur at the aerodrome.